lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 The presence of disability is often used as a sign of a failed future.”
 (Wälivaara, 2018, p.
 226) Eugenics

+中国语境很符合超人类主义
+In China, according Law of the People’s Republic of China on the Protection of Persons with Disabilities, “a person with a disability is a person who, psychologically, physiologically…has suffered a loss or abnormality… and has lost … the ability to engage in certain activities in a normal manner.”
+The definition is focused more on a person’s instability to fit the “normal” life (usually production life) in with the “normal” manner, without a clear definition of what normal means.

 #### An Alternative Future of Anti-Cure

 ### The Question of Omniscient Perspective